 Cell culture

 ESCs (H9/WA09; obtained from WiCell; RRID:CVCL_9773) were cultured at 37°C in 5% CO2 in air in Pluripro media and matrix (Cell Guidance Systems).
-Authentication of ESCs was achieved by confirming the expression of pluripotency genes and protein markers, .
+Authentication of ESCs was achieved by confirming the expression of pluripotency genes and protein markers, and by SNP analysis of sequencing data.
 ESCs were routinely verified as mycoplasma-free using a PCR-based assay (Sigma).
+The H9/WA09 line is not on the list of commonly misidentified cell lines (International Cell Line Authentication Committee).
 The H9/WA09 line is not on the list of commonly misidentified cell lines (International Cell Line Authentication Committee).
 ESCs were differentiated into NECs using a previously described protocol (Rada-Iglesias et al., 2011) and samples were harvested on day 7.

 Flow cytometry